microsoft/BCTech/samples/AppInsights/README.md

 You might also need to add the role assignment "Reader" to the person on the Resource Group for the AppInsights subscription.

+## What about Privacy regulations such as GDPR?
+The Business Central service does not emit any End User Identifiable Information to AppInsights.
+So the telemetry is born GDPR compliant.

 # Resources
 * [Business Central Developer and IT-pro documentation - Monitoring and Analyzing Telemetry](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/telemetry-overview)